tylertitsworth/5th-age-srd/Species/Elf.md

 ##### Champion Feat

 Once per day, you can instead use _cruel_ to deal 5 ongoing damage per level against an enemy you miss or that you roll a natural odd attack against.

 ---

+#### Devious Strike

+Once per battle when an ally's melee attack misses a foe you're engaged with, you can make a basic melee attack against that foe with a one-handed sword or dagger as a free action. add +4 to your roll.

+##### Adventurer Feat

+If your Devious Strike hits, gain a +2 bonus to all your defenses until an enemy attack misses you.

+---